On this page:

 • 1 July 2025 (energy bill relief extension)

-Most households will have their rebates applied automatically from their electricity retailer and will not be required to take any action.
+Most households will have their energy bill relief applied automatically from their electricity retailer and will not be required to take any action.

 Households in embedded networks

-Customers in embedded networks such as a caravan park, residential community, retirement village or apartment building can apply for the payment on Victorian Energy Compare.
+Households in embedded networks such as caravan parks, residential communities, retirement villages or apartment buildings can apply for their Energy Bill Relief on the Victorian Energy Compare website.

-As part of the energy bill relief extension, embedded network customers may receive an additional payment of $150 from 1 July 2025.
-Further guidance will be provided on how to access the payment once details are known.
+As part of the energy bill relief extension, embedded network households may receive an additional one-off payment of $150 from 1 July 2025.

-Embedded network customers of Origin, WinConnect and Momentum will have their bill relief automatically applied via their retailer.
+Embedded network customers of Energy Locals, Origin, Momentum and WinConnect will have their bill relief automatically applied via their retailer.

-As part of the energy bill relief extension, eligible Victorian small businesses may receive an additional rebate of $150 applied to their electricity bill from 1 July 2025.
+As part of the energy bill relief extension, eligible small businesses in embedded networks may receive an additional one-off payment of $150 from 1 July 2025.

-To access the energy bill relief rebate, small businesses must have:
+To access the Energy Bill Relief, small businesses must have:

 • an active ABN as listed on the Australian Business Register